okteto/movies/README.md

 - A Node.js job to load the initial data into MongoDB.
 - A [MongoDB](https://www.mongodb.com) database.

-Okteto works in any Kubernetes cluster by reading your local Kubernetes credentials.
-For a empowered experience, follow this [guide](https://okteto.com/docs/samples/node/) to deploy the Node + React Sample App in [Okteto Cloud](https://cloud.okteto.com), a free-trial Kubernetes cluster.

 ## Step 1: Install the Okteto CLI

 Install the Okteto CLI by following our [installation guides](https://github.com/okteto/okteto/blob/master/docs/installation.md).

 ## Step 2: Launch the application

+> If you're using Okteto Cloud, you can deploy this application directly from the UI: Deploy > movies > Deploy

 Install the latest release of Helm 3 by following the [instructions available here](https://v3.helm.sh/docs/intro/install/).

 Add the Okteto chart repository to your client: